-Developmental milestones help families and care providers determine if a child is growing and developing at an appropriate pace for his or her age.
-The following tools, published by the Center for Disease Control and Prevention: “Learn the Signs.
+Developmental milestones help families and care providers determine if a child is growing and developing at an appropriate pace for their age.
+The following tools, published by the Centers for Disease Control and Prevention: “Learn the Signs.
 Act Early.” can be used as a guide for parents and providers to gauge a child’s development.

 The American Academy of Pediatrics recommends that children be screened for developmental delay and disabilities at 9, 18, and 24 or 30 months; children should be screened specifically for Autism Spectrum Disorder (ASD) at 18 and 24 months.

 CLICK HERE to learn more about autism initiatives through the Georgia Department of Public Health.

 Georgia Help Me Grow - (888) HLP-GROW (1-888-457-4769)